Mayerch1/TheDiscordSoundboard/readme.md

 </br></br>

 Hi,
-this is a small Discord-Soundboard for streaming Sounds/Music into Discord-voicechannels.
+this is a small Discord-Soundboard for streaming Sounds/Music into Discord - voice channels.
 <br>
 <br>
 In contrast to a Soundbot, this application hosts a bot on your local machine for the duration of the playback.